beiatrix/beiatrix/src/config/projects/mobileApp.md

   </div>
 </div>

-When they're finished reviewing their answers, clicking "Submit" opens a celebratory score announcement modal if this is the student's first exam score they've ever submitted.
+When they're finished reviewing their answers, clicking "Submit" opens a celebratory score announcement modal if this is the first exam score they've ever submitted.

 <div
   style="display: flex; flex-direction: row; justify-content: center;"